 Many employers are not using the right strategies to find, retain, and grow talent.
 Sadly, we remain at risk of losing our progress towards equality unless technology leaders prioritize building more diverse talent pools.

 We understand that building a diverse workplace is challenging.
 It requires hiring teams to broaden talent pools and rethink their traditional hiring strategies.
-But diverse workforces foster benefits that aid organizations in achieving their goals and objectives.
+But Diverse candidate pools foster benefits that aid organizations in achieving their goals and objectives.

 Whether you are just getting into DE&I discussion, or perhaps you have a mature program that could make an even better impact, no matter where your company ranks on the diversity spectrum, Pyramid Consulting helps you develop the right strategy to achieve your workforce diversity and inclusion goals.